juanlazarde/ansible/README.md

     bash ansible_install.sh -e encrypted_text.txt

 Now you'll need to copy this text and paste it to the `hosts.yml` file for example.
 When you can't copy/paste, here're a couple of ways we can do this.
-Feel free to offer other ideas or request a better solution through the issue tracker.
+Feel free to offer other ideas or request a better solution through the issue tracker. `pbcopy` doesn't work on Ubuntu.
-1. Insert text into hosts.yml.
+1. Insert encrypted text directly into hosts.yml.
 2. Pull encrypted file directly in the task.

 #### 1. Insert text into hosts.yml
 Run this command:

-    sed -i.bak "/sudo_ssh_passphrase:/r encrypted_text.txt" ~/ansible_scripts/ansible/hosts.yml
+    sed -i.bak "/local_password:/r encrypted_text.txt" ~/ansible_scripts/ansible/hosts.yml

 Explanation:
 * `sed` stream editor that filters and transforms text.
 * `-i.bak` creates a backup of the original file.
 In this case, `hosts.yml`
-* `/sudo_ssh_passphrase:` command to search for this string within the file.
-In this case, `hosts.yml`
+* `/local_password:` command to search for string (`local_password`) within the file (`hosts.yml`)
 * ` /r encrypted_text.txt` reads the file `encrypted_text.txt`, which we created in the previous step.
 * `~/ansible_scripts/ansible/hosts.yml` this is the file being edited.

 The variables I've set to encrypted values in `hosts.yml`, are:
-* `sudo_ssh_passphrase`
+* `local_password`
-* `sudo_password`
+* `guest_password`

 But, we'll need to edit it to adjust the proper YAML format.
+Watch for any spaces in wrong places, trim trailing spaces.
 In example:

-    sudo_ssh_passphrase: !vault |
+    local_password: !vault |
         $ANSIBLE_VAULT;1.1;AES256
         376563383...

-Watch for any spaces in wrong places, trim trailing spaces.

 So,